alexmgns/code-gym-dec18-snapshot/README.md

 # Code Gym
-Improving models coding capabilities.
-Primary dataset used https://huggingface.co/datasets/newfacade/LeetCodeDataset
+A project on improving models' coding capabilities.
+Primary dataset available at [Hugging Face](https://huggingface.co/datasets/newfacade/LeetCodeDataset).
+Hosted by the [SwissAI](https://www.swiss-ai.org/apertus) CodeGym team, this [ML4Science](https://epfml.github.io/cs433-2025/ml4science/) project was done as coursework for [CS-433 Machine Learning](https://epfml.github.io/cs433-2025/) at EPFL.

 ## Note on Project Scope and Ownership

-The following components **were not implemented by us** and are included for completeness or integration purposes only:
+The following components **were not implemented by the student team**, but instead by the CodeGym team before onboarding, and are included for completeness or integration purposes only:

 ### Source directories
 - `src/backend`